api2cart/ruby-sdk/docs/CustomerApi.md

 api_instance = OpenapiClient::CustomerApi.new
 opts = {
+  ids: '24,25', # String | Counts customers specified by ids
+  since_id: '56', # String | Retrieve entities starting from the specified id.
+  customer_list_id: 'exampleListId', # String | The numeric ID of the customer list in Demandware.
   group_id: '3', # String | Customer group_id
-  created_from: '2010-07-29 13:45:52', # String | Retrieve entities from their creation date
-  created_to: '2100-08-29 13:45:52', # String | Retrieve entities to their creation date
-  modified_from: '2010-07-29 13:45:52', # String | Retrieve entities from their modification date
-  modified_to: '2100-08-29 13:45:52', # String | Retrieve entities to their modification date
   store_id: '1', # String | Counts customer specified by store id
-  customer_list_id: 'exampleListId', # String | The numeric ID of the customer list in Demandware.
   avail: false, # Boolean | Defines category's visibility status
   find_value: 'mail@gmail.com', # String | Entity search that is specified by some value
   find_where: 'email', # String | Counts customers that are searched specified by field
-  ids: '24,25', # String | Counts customers specified by ids
+  created_from: '2010-07-29 13:45:52', # String | Retrieve entities from their creation date
+  created_to: '2100-08-29 13:45:52', # String | Retrieve entities to their creation date
-  since_id: '56' # String | Retrieve entities starting from the specified id.
+  modified_from: '2010-07-29 13:45:52', # String | Retrieve entities from their modification date
+  modified_to: '2100-08-29 13:45:52' # String | Retrieve entities to their modification date
 }

 begin